zopefoundation/Zope/ZOPE_APP_DEPENDENCIES.rst

 Questionable dependencies
 =========================

-- [ ] zope.authentication (seems to be used for some ILogin related stuff)
+- [X] zope.authentication (seems to be used for some ILogin related stuff) x zope.publisher
-      o zope.publisher

 - [ ] zope.broken (this is really just one interface, merge into ZODB3?)
       o zope.container